bjornmeat/devdocs/src/guides/v2.4/extension-dev-guide/indexing.md

 You can also reindex from the [command line]({{ page.baseurl }}/config-guide/cli/config-cli-subcommands-index.html#configure-indexers)

-The following figure shows an example of setting indexers to Update by Schedule:
+The following figure shows an example of setting indexers to Update by Schedule (Please note that the Customer Grid is not supporting Update by Schedule, as stated above):

 ![Changing indexer modes]({{ site.baseurl }}/common/images/index_index-modes.png){:width="600px"}

 ### Mview {#m2devgde-mview}